-Candidates should submit the following documents in English:
+Candidates should submit the following documents:

-- 1) Technical and financial offer (maximum 3 pages, see form as Annex): Since the methodology to conduct the work is still to be defined, at the application stage applicants are kindly requested to elaborate, based on the content of these ToR, on potential list of sources (e.g. publications, databases) and stakeholders to be consulted to undertake this work. - Financial offer: the consultant(s) should state the personnel dedication expressed in days (1 day = 8 working hours), which will include any other expense related to this work.
-The maximum amount considered is 4.600 euro (all taxes included) - 2) Profile and project references (maximum 2 pages): the consultant(s) should submit a brief explanation of the candidate (CVs shall be included as annex) and project references on the topic. - 3) Bank form filled in, signed and stamp by the bank (see form as Annex).
+- 1) Technical and financial offer (maximum 4 pages, see form as Annex): the Consultant should elaborate a specific methodology to conduct the work based on the content suggested in section: "description of work", elaborating it further. - Financial offer: the consultant(s) should state the personnel dedication expressed in days (1 day = 8 working hours) and per activity, as well as a lump sum for other costs related to the implementation of work. - The maximum amount considered is 14.999€ (all taxes included) - 2) Profile and project references (maximum 2 pages): the consultant(s) should submit a brief explanation of the candidate (CVs shall be included as annex) and project references on the topic. - 3) Bank form filled in, signed and stamp by the bank (see form as Annex).

-Offers must be sent to pfernandez@scprac.org with the subject "Research on SUP - Montenegro" before 20th April 2020, midnight (CET).
+Offers must be sent to pfernandez@scprac.org with the subject "External expertise SUP guidelines" before 17th April 2020, midnight (CET).